Deborah Turness announced as new chief executive of BBC News

 The former chief executive of ITN replaces Fran Unsworth in the role.

-ITN chief executive Deborah Turness has been announced as the BBC’s new director of news and current affairs.
+ITN chief executive Deborah Turness has been announced as the BBC’s new chief executive of news and current affairs.

 She replaces Fran Unsworth who is retiring after four years in the role and leaves the BBC at the end of January.